fjurahelianthus/iroha/README.md

 # iroha

-An esolang based on Japanese grammar
+An esolang based on Japanese grammar and lexicons.